Ros Gasson, fiddle tutor

 Many thanks in particular to Catriona MacDonald for sorting out some basic bowing troubles at her Shetland fiddle week in 2000, and Mairi Campbell for so much help with technique and support with teaching skills during many wonderful Lismore Fiddle Retreat weekends.

 Having learnt as an adult, I have an insight into some of the difficulties and challenges that you might be facing if you’re learning to play the fiddle later in life.
+I’ve developed different approaches to help adult learners get around some of the issues they’re faced with in the early years of starting to play the fiddle.
 It’s a fickle wee instrument, but with perseverance, there’s a lot of fun to be had from learning how to create a sound you love, and developing your own style of playing.
 I can share some of the the tips and tricks that have helped me to develop my own confidence with playing the fiddle.

 I am a founder member of Edinburgh-based Da Hooley ceilidh band.
 We’ve been getting people up on the dance floor since 1996.